Michel Benoist: Astronomy

 Because of his training in astronomy, Benoist helped establish European studies of astronomy to Qing China.
 Historian Nathan Sivin notes that Benoist was the first to introduce Copernican cosmology in China "after the church's ban on Copernican cosmology ended in 1757."
 Benoist's presentation of Copernican theory stood in contrast from previous Jesuit advisors that either ignored Copernicus's ideas or contradicted one another.
 For instance, German Jesuit Schall von Bell previously argued that the planets and the sun moved in a circular motion, while Benoist argued the sun was a static body.
 Benoist, according to Sivin, was not only among the greatest champions of the Copernican model in China, but was also one of the last successful Jesuit scientists to do so.

 Benoist also instructed the Qianlong Emperor on use of the telescope for the observation of celestial bodies.

 Other work

-Benoist set up a printing shop to produce prints of historic battle scenes from a set of copper engravings which had been gifted from king Louis XV of France in 1772, and was the last of Benoist's contributions to the Qianlong Court.
+Benoist set up a printing shop to produce prints of historic battle scenes from a set of copper engravings which had been gifted from King Louis XV in 1772, and was the last of Benoist's contributions to the Qianlong Court.